jkapila/subtleperception_bak/content/posts/test-code-and-syntax.md

 Yet to create a proper external ***highlight js*** shortcode again.
 {{< /styleit >}}

+{{< styleit size="100%" side="left" color="#fff" text="dark" >}}
+_This is also a good example of how styleit short code works_
+{{< /styleit >}}

 ## Using theme transported highlightjs
 Because somehow I have only the default one.
+This Only renders Pythona and making it work for R is tedious[^3]

+[^3]: This is implemented inside the SASS files.
+Would require to remove it and rebuild the SASS for this one.
+Also somehow background fot hugo fences is also same and codesit's background.
+But I like the idea of line number as of now.

 {{< codeblock "archives.py" "python" "" "archives.py" >}}
 @requires_authorization